 - additional hardware and software as requested by your instructor.

+See Technology Recommendations for Learning Online for a complete list of recommended technology.
 Students experiencing financial hardship related to acquiring the appropriate technology should contact Case Management Services at firstname.lastname@example.org.
-For free and discounted WiFi, check out the ITS Free and Discounted WiFi Options page.
+For free WiFi available through FSU, use the FSUSecure and Eduroam networks.

 Essential Tools, Helpful Apps & Cybersecurity